 Protecting Green-Spaces and creating jobs in Greater Manchester

-Guided by our experienced Team Mentors the new recruits will be split into two teams; the first will work to improve the accessibility and biodiversity of 5 nature sites managed by Groundwork and the second will focus on creating pocket parks and improving roadside verges in urban areas.
+Guided by our experienced Team Mentors the new recruits work in two teams; the first team are working to improve the accessibility and biodiversity of 5 nature sites managed by Groundwork and the second team are focusing on creating pocket parks and improving roadside verges in urban areas.

-During the Natural Neighbourhoods duration Teams will work to protect and improve five nature sites:
+During the Natural Neighbourhoods duration Teams will work alongside the local community to protect and improve five nature sites.

 - Boarshaw Clough, Rochdale